sychsergiy/OverProvisioningTest/README.md

                                   Namespace where over provisioning test will
                                   be executed
   --create-new-namespace / --no-create-new-namespace
-                                  Create new kubernetes namespace.
-If not set, test will try to find existent.
-By default True
-  -t, --max-pod-creation-time FLOAT
+                                  Create new kubernetes namespace or use
+                                  existent.
+By default True -t, --max-pod-creation-time FLOAT
                                   Max time for pod creation in seconds.
-If pod creation hit this limit test will fail -s, --nodes-label-selector TEXT
+If pod creation hit this limit test will fail -l, --over-provisioning-pods-label-selector TEXT
+                                  Set label selector to find over provisioning pods
+  -s, --nodes-label-selector TEXT
                                   Label selector to filter nodes -p, --pods-to-create-quantity INTEGER